-For example, if you have a large number of virtual guests for the Zoom call — say, 50 – then there won’t be much one-on-one time with each guest.
+For example, if you have a large number of virtual guests for the Zoom call — say, 50 or so — then there won’t be much one-on-one time with each guest.
 It will feel more like a live stream than a time to interact with the new mom.

-In addition, guests can play games using the WebBabyShower app before the main party happens — a great way to make sure all guests experience being part of the party, but it also keeps things easy for the host.
+In addition, guests can play games using the WebBabyShower app before the main party happens — a great way to make sure all guests experience being part of the party, while also keeping things easy for the host.

 Techy Tips for the Big Day

-If you’re going to be using a camera or a laptop and hosting virtual guests, getting the technology stuff right is super important.
+If you’re going to be using a camera or a laptop to host virtual guests, getting the technology stuff right is super important.
 No one wants the screen to freeze or a computer to turn off in the middle of the event.

 Double and triple-check everything!

 The best way to be prepared for anything is to practice, so this is super important.
-It would help if you did a couple of test Zoom or video calls and have your co-hosts practice playing any virtual games.
+It would help if you did a couple of test Zoom or video calls, as well as have your co-hosts practice playing any virtual games.

 Have a Plan

 You need to have an order of events planned out.
 When will you play games?
 Will there be a chance for everyone to talk to the other guests and the mother-to-be?

 It’s a good idea to add your agendas to a Google slide so that you can share it with your guests — that way they will know what’s going on as well.

 Make All Guests Feel Included

-If your virtual and in-person parties are going to take place simultaneously, be sure to plan activities that include everyone, using games that you can play virtually and in person.
-That way, no one feels left out.
+If your virtual and in-person parties are going to take place simultaneously, be sure to plan activities that include everyone, including games that you can play virtually and in person.

-Organizing a baby shower that everyone you love can attend, regardless of location, is a challenge.
+Organizing a baby shower that everyone you love can enjoy, regardless of location, is a challenge.
 Luckily, hybrid baby showers provide you with the option of combining an in-person shower with a virtual party that far-away guests can still attend.

-Fortunately, WebBabyShower makes this easy with our customizable websites, invites, and game solutions, helping you to plan two different types of events and easily merge them together.
+Fortunately, WebBabyShower makes this easy with our customizable websites, invites, and game solutions — helping you to plan two different types of events and easily merge them together.